 - Subscription and newsletter sign-ups and form fills: Parse.ly is built for content, not ads, so the tool includes conversion tracking designed for content marketers and publishers, including subscription sign-ups, newsletter sign-ups, form fills, and more.

 - Social referrals and interactions: Social media sharing and conversations are key pieces of the content engagement puzzle often left out of the conversation.
 Parse.ly accurately measures and attributes social media referral traffic and social interactions (likes, shares, reactions, etc.).
 And you can view social data from the same dashboard as web analytics, giving yourself a complete picture of content engagement across channels—without all the back-and-forth.

 From Google Analytics to third-party SEO tools, traditional web and SEO analytics can’t tell you about the quality of your content—how future content will perform or how existing content is performing.

 Content analytics solutions, on the other hand, are designed to measure content quality.
 They can help you pinpoint the most engaging content for every audience that comes to your site—enabling you to double down on the promotion of existing quality content and optimize future content creation strategy.

-Talk to us today to explore what further actionable insights you can surface about your content right away.
+Want to to explore what further actionable insights you can surface about your content right away?